ManuelHuber-Github/Agricultural-SandboxNL/Sentinel 1 GRD/README.md

 # Addtional information about the dataset creation and introduction script

-The data base creation is split into three steps:

 1) Mining the data from Google Earth Engine
     - This includes including field buffer zone
     - Border Noise Removal